Particular/docs.particular.net/servicecontrol/audit-instances/creating-config-file.md

 to access the internal database via [the RavenDB studio interface](https://ravendb.net/docs/article-page/5.4/csharp/studio/overview).

+### RavenDB 3.5
-### Version 4.25 and below

-ServiceControl Audit can be configured to expose the RavenDB studio.
+If on Version 4.25 and below or using the old RavenDB 3.5 persister the ServiceControl Audit instance can be configured to expose the RavenDB studio.

 #### ServiceControl.Audit/ExposeRavenDB

-NOTE: [Maintenance mode](/servicecontrol/audit-instances/maintenance-mode.md) is the recommended way to review documents in the embedded RavenDB instance.

-WARNING: The ServiceControl RavenDB embedded instance is used exclusively by ServiceControl Audit and is not intended for external manipulation or modifications.

 Type: bool